mvollmer/pixel-test-log-demo/README.md

 ## Open issues

+- When the size of the image changes, things crash when copying over the alpha channel.

 - Should the reference images be called *-reference.png instead of *-pixels.png?
-That would help log.html not get confused by new references as opposed to failed tests.
+That would help log.html not get confused by new references as opposed to failed tests, but updating reference images is more tricky then (since the files change names).
+Hmm.

-- When the size of the image changes, things crash when copying over the alpha channel.
+- The update-reference-pixels script needs some love.